uf2020/ccxt/Manual.md

   - some additional endpoint parameter required by the exchange is missing
   - the format of some parameters passed into the endpoint is incorrect
   - an exchange replies with an unclear answer
-- `AuthenticationError`: Raised when a exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
+- `AuthenticationError`: Raised when an exchange requires one of the API credentials that you've missed to specify, or when there's a mistake in the keypair or an outdated nonce.
 Most of the time you need `apiKey` and `secret`, some times you also need `uid` and/or `password`.
 - `NetworkError`: All errors related to networking are usually recoverable, meaning that networking problems, traffic congestion, unavailability is usually time-dependent.
 Making a retry later is usually enough to recover from a NetworkError, but if it doesn't go away, then it may indicate some persistent problem with the exchange or with your connection.
   - `DDoSProtection`: This exception is thrown whenever a Cloudflare / Incapsula / rate limiter restrictions are enforced upon on you or the region you're connecting from.
 The ccxt library does a case-insensitive match of the response received from the exchange to one of the following keywords:
     - `cloudflare`